rc-code-jp/vibe-coding-boilerplate/README.md

 A modern Next.js starter template with Sentry integration for error tracking and performance monitoring.
 Perfect for rapid prototyping and vibe coding sessions.

-**🎯 Sentryを統合することで、エラーに悩まされることが少なくなり、開発に集中できます！**
+**🎯 Stay focused on development with integrated Sentry error tracking!**
-- リアルタイムエラー検知で問題を素早く発見
+- Real-time error detection to quickly identify issues
-- 詳細なスタックトレースで原因を特定
+- Detailed stack traces for efficient debugging
-- パフォーマンス監視で最適化ポイントを把握
+- Performance monitoring to identify optimization opportunities

-**🤖 さらに、Sentry MCP統合により、AIアシスタントが直接Sentryのエラー情報にアクセスして解決策を提案できます！**
+**🤖 Enhanced with Sentry MCP integration - AI assistants can directly access Sentry error data to provide targeted solutions!**

 ## 📋 Prerequisites